Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

 this may even be the case between two runs on exactly the same hardware and software.
 Containers may offer more reproducibility than recompiling software for a different platform, but all you're trying to do is reproducing the same wrong result as in particular floating point operations are only an approximation for real numbers.
-When talking about reproducibility, you should think like way experimentalists do: You have a result and an error margin, and it is important to have an idea of that error margin too.
+When talking about reproducibility, you should think the way experimentalists do: You have a result and an error margin, and it is important to have an idea of that error margin too.

 But full portability is as much a myth.
 Containers are really only guaranteed to be portable between similar systems.